rickkoe/worknotes/docs/SAN/brocade.md

 - <input type="checkbox"/> Determine local and remote eHCL IP addresses for each circuit? *Configuring eHCL is optional and the extension platform must support eHCL.*
 - <input type="checkbox"/> If the local and remote subnets are different, L3 network, determine the gateway IP address.
 Frequently, there is only one gateway; however, there could be different gateways for different remote subnets. *The gateway is on the same subnet as the IP address of the IPIF that uses the gateway.
 The route also contains the remote subnet and its mask.*

+### FCIP Configuration Steps
+#### Configure GE Interfaces
+1. Enter `portcfgge` command with the `--help` option: portcfgge --help
+1. Show the GE Interfaces and amke note of speed and WAN or LAN indication.
+A flag of **L** means it is set for LAN (don't want this for FCIP).
+No **L** indicates it is set for WAN (this is correct). portcfgge --show
+1. Set the GE port to 10G
+        portcfgge ge2 --set -speed 10G
+        portcfgge ge3 --set -speed 10G
+1. Assign IP addresses to the IP interfaces portcfg ipif ge2 create 10.42.148.237/24 portcfg ipif ge3 create 10.42.148.238/24
+1. Show the IP interfaces
+        portshow ipif
+1. Create FCIP tunnel (Do on both sides) portcfg fciptunnel 12 create portcfg fciptunnel 12 modify --fc-compression fast-deflate
+1. Create circuits (Do on both sides) portcfg fcipcircuit 12 create 0 portcfg fcipcircuit 12 create 1
+1. Add circuit IP addresses (Do on both sides) portcfg fcipcircuit 12 modify 0 --local-ip 10.0.0.5 --remote-ip 192.168.0.5 portcfg fcipcircuit 12 modify 1 --local-ip 10.0.0.6 --remote-ip 192.168.0.6
+1. Set min and max bandwidth (Do on both sides) portcfg fcipcircuit 12 modify 0 --min 1G --max 10G portcfg fcipcircuit 12 modify 1 --min 1G --max 10G

+PLASBIEVEN2 eth2                          10.42.148.235
+PLASBIEVEN2 eth3                          10.42.148.236
+PLASBIODD2 eth2                           10.42.148.237
+PLASBIODD2 eth3                           1042.148.238
 ## Brocade SAN Switch Licenses
 In order to activate a license, you must have a **Transaction Key** for each license to be activated along with the **License ID** (LID) of the appropriate switch.
 ### Obtaining the Transaction Key